fragcolor-xyz/shards/docs/docs/contribute/code/building-chainblocks.md

 *You probably have these already if you've followed the [Getting Started](../getting-started/) section - msys2 is installed as part of C++/ MinGW, and rustup installs the required rust toolchain.*

-Make sure you pull this project repository (i.e. Chainblocks) with dependencies by using the following command (from any terminal):
+Make sure you pull this project repository (i.e. Chainblocks) with dependencies by using the following command (from any terminal).

 ```
 git submodule update --init --recursive
 ```

-Also, ensure you're using the Rust GNU toolchain by firing the following rustup command (from any terminal):
+Also, ensure you're using the Rust GNU toolchain by firing the following rustup command (from any terminal).

 === "Command"

     ```
     rustup default stable-x86_64-pc-windows-gnu
     ```

 === "Output"

     ```
     C:\Users\saten>rustup default stable-x86_64-pc-windows-gnu
     info: syncing channel updates for 'stable-x86_64-pc-windows-gnu'